 Also, there is an emphasis on social structure in the given framework where exchanges operate, and the resultant structural change created through these processes distinguishes social exchange theory from a perspective in psychology and financial economics.

-The modern theories on global exchange for social investment claim in contract to the reciprocal relations mentioned in the classical theories and the most contemporary theorists study exchange that is negotiated through explicit bargaining.
+The modern theories on global exchange for social investment claim in contract to the reciprocal relations mentioned in the classical theories, and the most contemporary theorists study exchange that is negotiated through explicit bargaining.